About Us

 I love my man, he is such a great husband and an awesome father.
 He walks with wisdom and cares deeply about the world, children and helping the least of these.
 Sometimes he will share a story or two on the blog about his life as a man with four women, sometimes he writes about his work with Compassion International.
 Most of the time he leaves the story telling up to me.
 He works for Compassion as the Director of Creative Relationships, which basically means he works with people who are creative and have a stage.

 I am Patricia.
 I am the main contributor to this blog.
-Besides working as a mom, I speak, I write, and I work for Compassion for the trips department.
-I lead missions trips and help with the blog trips.
-It’s the funnest job I have ever had.
-When I am at home I work for Support for Early Learning and Families with the best boss in the world and I get to help my community find ways to care for children.
+Besides working as a mom, I work for Compassion and help manage part of our tours and visits department.
+I lead a team that plans missions trips and pastor trips, and it’s the funnest job I have ever had.
 My jobs keep me busy but I feel really lucky to be doing something that helps kids at home and abroad.

 Our family has it’s ups and downs.
 We try hard to do it right, but it’s a journey.
 One thing for certain, we don’t want to do this journey alone.
 We believe in the saving grace of Christ and we are committed to living our lives for Him.